 Ali went into the merchant's warehouse, took his jar, and after having returned the key, and thanking his friend once again for the favor, he returned with the jar to where he was temporarily lodged.
 But on opening the jar, and putting his hand down as low as the pieces of gold had lain, he was greatly surprised to find no gold pieces in the jar!
 At first he thought he might perhaps be mistaken.
 To discover the truth, he poured out all the olives, but without so much as finding one single gold coin.
 For some time, he stood entirely still.
 Then he cried out, "Is it possible?"

 Ali immediately returned to the merchant.
-"My good friend," said he, "be not surprised to see me come back so soon.
+"My good friend," he said, "be not surprised to see me come back so soon.
 I know that the jar of olives is the same one I placed in your warehouse, but with the olives I put into the jar a thousand pieces of gold, which I do not find.
 Perhaps you might have used them in your business?
 If so, they are at your service till it may be convenient for you to return them.
 Only give me an acknowledgment of my loan to you, after which you may repay me at your own convenience."